mapzen/presentations/07-2016-SOTMUS/geocoding-workshop/tutorial.md

   geocoder.addTo(map);
   ```
 2. Save your edits and refresh the browser.
-3. Search for `102 Pike Street` (the first Starbucks) and press Enter.
-Some other places you can try include `400 Broad Street` (the address of the Space Needle), `Space Needle`, and `University of Washington`.
+3. Search for `102 Pike Street, Seattle, WA 98101` (the first Starbucks) and press Enter.
+Some other places you can try include `Starbucks`, `400 Broad Street` (the address of the Space Needle), `Space Needle`, and `University of Washington`.

 ## Workshop summary